Solar · Incentives · 2026 · 22 States

 Gross cost

 * SREC values are annual income estimates based on current market prices and fluctuate.
-Federal ITC basis is reduced by any utility rebates received.
+Any §48E credit basis (lease/PPA) is reduced by utility rebates received; the residential §25D credit expired for 2026 purchases (a lease or PPA may still capture 30% via §48E).
 State tax credits may have income limitations — verify with a tax professional.

 Data sources and methodology State tax credit rates and caps sourced from DSIRE and state revenue department publications.
 SREC prices based on spot market data from SRECTrade and Flett Exchange (quarterly averages).
 Sales tax exemptions verified against state DOR guidance.
-Federal ITC is 30% of net cost (gross less utility rebates per IRS Notice 2013-29).
+The §48E commercial credit (lease/PPA) is 30% of net cost (gross less utility rebates per IRS Notice 2013-29); the residential §25D credit expired for 2026 purchases (a lease or PPA may still capture 30% via §48E).
 This tool provides estimates; actual credits depend on taxable income, carry-forward rules, and installation timing.
 Consult a licensed tax professional before installation.

 Solar Incentive Reference — All 22 States (2026)